bayesianempirimancer/jax-noprop/README.md

 dz/dt = τ⁻¹(t) * (sqrt(α(t)) * u(z,x,t) - (1+α(t))/2 * z)
 ```

-where `τ⁻¹(t) = γ'(t)` is the inverse time constant and u(z,x,t) is the output of the neural network.
+where `τ⁻¹(t) = γ'(t)` is the inverse time constant and `u(z,x,t)` is the output of the neural network.
+For the
+Flow Matching case the flow is simply the network output, i.e. `dz/dt = u(z,x,t)`

 **Critical Side Note**

-The original NoProp paper has a minor mathematical error/omission for the continuous time case which
-affects inference, but not learning.
-In practice it seems to have little effect on performance which
-is probably why it went unnoticed.
-The ultimate source of the error was likely a slightly cavalier attitude
-toward small `dt` limits resulting in incorrect calculation of the effective time constant for the forward
-process.
-Fortunately the correct dynamics described above do not differ from the original NoProp dynamics
-very much for  `α(t)` close to 1 so the last few time steps so despite the error the results it gives are
-very similiar because the last few denoising steps are largely indistinguishable.
-See the hastily written
-and likely error riddled writeup of my derivation of the forward process in the docs directory.
-For a
-more thorough and significantly denser writeup see (https://arxiv.org/pdf/2210.02747)
+The original NoProp paper has a minor mathematical error/omission for the continuous time case which affects inference, but not learning.
+In practice it seems to have little effect on performance which is probably why it went unnoticed.
+The ultimate source of the error was likely a slightly cavalier attitude toward small `dt` limits resulting in incorrect calculation of the effective time constant for the forward process.
+Fortunately the correct dynamics described above do not differ from the original NoProp dynamics very much for  `α(t)` close to 1.
+As a result the last few time steps of the denoising process are virtually identical.
+See the hastily written and likely error riddled writeup of my derivation of the forward process in the docs directory.
+For a more thorough and significantly denser writeup see (https://arxiv.org/pdf/2210.02747)

 #### Loss Function